PanDAWMS/panda-docs/docs/source/client/secret.rst

 ``prun`` has the :blue:`--useSecrets` option to feed secrets into jobs on worker nodes.
 Once jobs get started the secrets should be available as environment variables or local files in the current directory.
-Your applications would use secrets, e.g.,
+Your application would do something like

 .. code-block:: python